MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/answer-analytics-usage-reports.md

 - Q&A impressions and Q&A impressions trend.
 - Average impressions and number of items that are above and below the average impression number.
-- Item level metrics for individual Q&As namely Impressions and user queries list.
+- Item level metrics for individual Q&As namely impressions and user queries list.

 ## Bookmarks Usage Report